EthanM84/project-1/README.md

 ----------

 General Questions:
-1. In the US, are there any discernible trends over the years for births, given factors such as baby weight and the age of the mother?
+1. In the US, are there any discernible trends over the years for the number of births?

-2.
+2. What about the weight of the baby?
+Can factors such as the age of the mother or her education level affect her baby's weight?

+3. Is there a trend between gender and weight?
+Does the state a mother is living in have any affect on her baby's weight?

 Analyses: